bulatgrzegorz/bulatgrzegorz.github.io/_posts/2026-08-26-recovering-service-caches.md

 ![naive race](/assets/img/posts/cacherehydration/database-snapshot-race-2.png)

-Offset 11 is in neither place: too late for the snapshot, too early for your subscription.
+Offset 11 is in neither place: too late for the snapshot, too early for your subscription (you read offset 12 from kafka and offset 10 from database).
 It's gone.
 Subscribing first bought you nothing, because the boundary you needed to align with was the projector's position, not the clock.

 You could dodge this by subscribing from the very beginning of the log — but then you're replaying everything, which is just Model 1 with extra steps.
 The only way to make "subscribe first" correct and cheap is to know the snapshot's exact offset per partition.
 Which is precisely the thing we're about to build.